5 April 1548

 The cook sniffed as she continued her examination of the eggs.

-“He killed a man who was ordered to desecrate God’s house… taking chalices, holy icons… defiling all that was holy—all on King’s orders.”
+“He killed a man who had been ordered to desecrate God’s house—taking chalices, defiling holy icons—all on the King’s orders.”
 She crossed herself.

 Francis thought for a minute.